 On Friday Leslie and her inspirational and wonderful partner Brian, arranged a Makers Meal potluck and packed the room full of intelligent and creative people.
 Saturday I had coffee with Elisabeth a homeschooling, minister turned published cookbook author who welcomed my crazed kiddos to her home and sent me home with a copy of her book (yum!).
 I met artists, writers, musicians, editors, website developers, creative biz owners and so many more interesting people with diverse ideas and talents.
 There were discussions about building sustainable creative communities, the power of creativity, and the warmest feeling of acceptance and welcome.
 I had a busier social life and more hugs in one week there then a whole year in Halifax!

 Coming back to the city left all of us feeling homesick for a place we haven’t even lived counting the hours until we can find our way back.
-I couldn’t choose just one picture of our visit so have fun adventuring through town with us in the gallery below-click through for full sized pictures.

 The icing on the cake is that Lunenburg is the most beautiful town any creative soul could wish to be part of.
 There is a sense of history and respect for handmade heritage everywhere without ever feeling like an anachronism or a quaint cliche tourist town.
 It is a vibrant and alive community full of people committed to building a wonderful place to live and preserving the culture of their town.
 Like all communities it has its quirks and downsides, our online world does too (we’ll be leaping into that together for our Entrepreneur Ethics theme coming up tomorrow!) but it is a place I can see loving for years to come and one I hope will love us right back.
 Our house in Halifax is in mid-renovation and feels like we are tearing down our stuck feelings and making space for new beginnings.
 I’m leaping into love with Lunenburg with all of my heart-I’m going to work out the landing on the way, thankfully I have you along for the ride!